Voices from Mandera: Stories of hope and peace from the Mandera County in Kenya

 The accord led to compensation of destroyed and vandalized properties during the conflict.
 It was also during this accord that the government was tasked with delimitation of the contested boundary to bring permanent solution to the conflict, which has also opened opportunities for collaboration and restoring trust between the clans and the local government.
 The process of intergovernmental agencies to demarcate the border is ongoing.

-Interpeace would like to thank the Government of Germany, the United Kingdom, the European Union in Kenya, and the Swiss Embassy in Kenya for their support in creating spaces for peace in Mandera County and other Interpeace programme areas in Kenya.
+Interpeace would like to thank the Interpeace would like to thank the Federal Foreign Office of Germany in Kenya for their support in creating spaces for peace in Mandera County and other Interpeace programme areas in Kenya.
 Interpeace is also grateful to its local partners, NCIC, the Mandera County, as well as the Frontiers Counties Development Council ( FCDC) for their crucial contributions to these community-led peace efforts.